redaelhail/redaelhail/README.md

 ### Hi there, welcome to my github page👋

-I am Reda from Morocco, I am working as a machine learning engineer and Phd researcher in Belgium.
+I am Reda from Morocco now working as a machine learning engineer and Phd researcher in Belgium.
 I do a lot of things, using Python and datasets...

 ### What do I do?